What Is Bullying?

 - change in appetite

-- change in sleeping patterns.
+- change in sleeping patterns

 Be sure to pay close attention to any abrupt changes in behaviors or emotionality.
 These are signs that something is going on with your child and you should ask your child about his or her school experiences.
 Bullying is a major problem and should not be ignored.
 Not only does one risk lowered school performance or school avoidance, but also long-term emotional and social damage, as well as self-harming behaviors and suicide.
 Marriage and family therapists are trained to deal with these issues, as well as assist the family in adjusting to these behaviors, working with the school, and in providing social skills training for either a child who is being bullied or a child who is bullying other children.

-The text of this consumer update was written by Anjali Pinjala, PhD, and Jeremy Pierce, MA.
+Written by Anjali Pinjala, PhD, and Jeremy Pierce, MA.

 Locate a Therapist in Your Area